Banner Photo: Arctic Eider Society

 Mapping Sanikiluarmiut Knowledge for Qikiqtait Protected Area Development

 Funded By: Canada Nature Fund, Northern Scientific Training Program, Canada Research Chairs Program

 Photos: Arctic Eider Society, Gita Ljubicic

 The Belcher Islands Archipelago in southern Nunavut is composed of culturally, ecologically, and biologically important islands.
 The Qikiqtait Protected Area project is an Inuit-led conservation program that aims to protect the Belcher Islands and build capacity for a conservation economy in the community of Sanikiluaq, Nunavut.
-The Qikiqtait Protected Area is the result of extensive work by the Hamlet of Sanikiluaq, the Sanikiluaq Hunters and Trappers Association, and the Arctic Eider Society to add levels of protection to the entire Belcher Islands terrestrial and marine region.
+The Qikiqtait Protected Area is the result of extensive work by the Hamlet of Sanikiluaq, the Sanikiluaq Hunters and Trappers Association, and the Arctic Eider Society, in partnership with the Qikiqtani Inuit Association, to add levels of protection to the entire Belcher Islands terrestrial and marine region.
 The aim of this research project is to contribute meaningfully to Qikiqtait Protected Area planning and community priorities by:

 - Supporting the future protection of an ecologically and culturally significant archipelago;